 For a very unique exploration of the chorus, listen to Owl City’s Fireflies (from an album that makes our list of best mixed albums) and pay attention to how the role of chorus changes as the song develops.
 The video is below for your convenience.

 Whatever you choose, do so with deep thought.
 This is arguably the most important part of your song, due to it’s repetition and memorability.

 As Led Zeppelin asked us in a bridge-less song while goofing on James Brown:

 Where’s that confounded bridge?

-Just when the listener is expecting the beginning of another possibly tiresome verse, they are confronted by a drastically different bridge that jars them awake and gets their attention again.
+Just when the listener is expecting the beginning of another possibly tiresome verse, they are confronted by a drastically different bridge (especially in the “middle eight” style) that jars them awake and gets their attention again.
 How is this accomplished?

 Switch up your chord progression and melody and you can create a contrasting emotional experience.
 Another convention is to do none of the above, but allow 8 to 16 measures for a guitarist, pianist, flutist, etc. to smash out a rippin’ solo.

-Be careful to not allow the solo to go on for too long (unless you’re playing Death Metal), since many listeners attempt to hold their breath during it out of respect and reverence to the soloist.
+Be careful to not allow the guitar solo or synthesizer solo to go on for too long (unless you’re playing some variation of Heavy Metal music), since many listeners attempt to hold their breath during it out of respect and reverence to the soloist.